GeekFunkLabs/fluidpatcher/docs/README.md

 ## Banks & Patches

-Bank files provide a declarative, YAML-based language for describing synth *patches*.
+Users access all of FluidPatcher's features primarily by writing bank files.
+Bank files are a declarative, YAML-based format for describing synth *patches*.
 The underlying engine parses bank files and pre-loads required soundfonts so that different patches can be applied quickly in live performance.
 View the Tutorials section in the docs and/or example